Rafigmr777/vpc-project/README.md

 This is a terraform demo vpc project

-Please select ami id of ubuntu machine in case you are using userdata.sh
+Please select ami id of ubuntu machine in case you are using userdata.sh and userdata1.sh